swdevdave/Android-Dog-Sounds/README.md

 - 52 Different sounds for your dog to enjoy
 - Family friendly sounds, no aggressive dog sounds
 - Limited ads (Many of the apps on the market place spam you with ads)
-- Small banner ad at bottom & Interstitial ad added after every 10 completed sounds played
+- Small banner ad at bottom & Interstitial ad after every 10 completed sounds played
 - Phone & tablet versions

 ## Published on to Google Play Store